NREL/HPC/docs/Documentation/Applications/vasp.md

     ```

 ??? note "Performance Notes"
-    The Intel MPI builds are reccomended over the Open MPI builds as they exhibit fastest performance.
+    The Intel MPI builds are recommended over the Open MPI builds as they exhibit fastest performance.

     Use at most 64 cores/node.
 On Swift, each node has 64 physical cores, and each core is subdivided into two virtual cores in a process that is identical to hyperthreading.
 Because of this, up to 128 cores can be requested from a single Swift node, but each core will only represent half of a physical core.